TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-03-18-how-to-detect-dead-php-code-in-code-review-in-7-snippets.md

 ## Have you tried Rector?

-Rector doesn't only refactor applicatoins from one framework to another, upgrade your codebase and get you out of legacy.
+Rector doesn't only refactor applications from one framework to another, upgrade your codebase and get you out of legacy.
 It can be also **part of your CI**:

 ```bash
 composer require rector/rector --dev